epogrebnyak/abacus/README.md

 ## Install

-This will install both `abacus` package and `jaba` command line tool:

 ```
 pip install git+https://github.com/epogrebnyak/abacus.git
 ```

+(This will install both `abacus` package and `jaba` command line tool.)

 ## Usage

 ### Step by step code example

-1. We start with a chart of accounts of five types: assets, equity, liabilities, income and expenses.
+1. Define a chart of accounts of five types
-   `abacus` is also aware of contra accounts.
+   (assets, equity, liabilities, income and expenses).
+   You can also specify contra accounts (like depreciation).

 ```python